-The Fellowship application is now open.
-Applications are due on January 11, 2019, for the two year fellowship that will begin in September 2019.
+The next Fellowship application cycle will be open in the winter of 2021, for the two year fellowship that will begin in September 2021.

 The Georgetown Center on National Security and the Law hosts a two-year National Security Law Fellowship designed for a highly-qualified law school graduate specializing in national security law who intends to pursue an academic career.
 We seek applicants who have demonstrated an aptitude for independent scholarly research, as demonstrated by their scholarly work in law school, research related to other graduate degree programs, and/or their professional activities after law school.
 The Fellow’s time will be spent producing significant scholarship for publication.
 The Fellow can propose to teach a seminar, which will be handled on a case by case basis.
 The Fellow also will contribute to the intellectual life of the Center, and will have the opportunity to take part in the Georgetown Law Fellows’ Collaborative in preparation for the academic job market.
 The position is designed for individuals intending to go onto the legal academic job market within two years.